MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/Readme.md

 This section outlines every class in our masterclass.
 Each day corresponds to a dedicated folder in this repository, containing all the code and materials you need to follow along.

+#### **Plan for Detailed Daily READMEs**

+To ensure each day's learning is thoroughly documented, the `README.md` files for Day 3 through Day 45 will be expanded to match the comprehensive and detailed style of Day 1 and Day 2.
+This process will involve:

+1.  **Topic Identification:** Extracting the core topic for each day from its folder name (e.g., `day_03_runner_and_basic_execution` implies a focus on the `Runner` class and execution methods).
+2.  **In-depth Research:** Performing targeted web searches to gather detailed information, conceptual explanations, practical applications, and best practices related to the identified topic.
+This will ensure the content is accurate, relevant, and provides significant value.
+3.  **Content Generation:** Crafting a `README.md` file that includes:
+    *   A clear "Course Overview" for the day.
+    *   Detailed explanations of key concepts, potentially with analogies.
+    *   Code examples (where applicable) that are easy to understand and runnable.
+    *   Sections on practical usage, benefits, and potential challenges.
+    *   A summary of key takeaways or "Final Notes."
+4.  **Style Consistency:** Maintaining the formatting, tone, and structure observed in the `README.md` files for Day 1 and Day 2, including the use of headings, subheadings, code blocks, and bullet points.

+This systematic approach will ensure that each day's `README.md` serves as a valuable, self-contained learning resource, enhancing the overall mastery experience.

 #### **Level 1: Agent Fundamentals & Your First Project (Days 1-15)**

 This foundational level introduces the core concepts and the fundamental building blocks of the SDK.